Have you heard about the Pinterest smart feed and how it impacts your exposure?

 5. Apply for promoted pins with your business account.

-Pinterest has changed their discovery engine in an effort to provide an even more beautiful experience for pinners with their smart feed.
+Pinterest has changed its discovery engine in an effort to provide an even more beautiful experience for pinners with their smart feed.

 If you pin high-quality content on a consistent basis and use all of the tools that Pinterest provides, you’ll find yourself in a prominent place in the smart feed and get repinned over and over again.